benvalkin/wtf-is-forge/netcalls.md

             PROTOCOL_VERSION::equals
     );

     // here is where you tell your mod to start listening for your custom packet.
-Make sure you do this for all your custom packets at some point when your mod starts up public static void RegisterMessages()
+Make sure you do this for all your custom packets at some point when your mod starts up.
+    // If you don't register your packet with INSTANCE.registerMessage public static void RegisterMessages()
     {
         INSTANCE.registerMessage(